 We are then, to suffer ‘separation anxiety’ from birth against which we struggle by seeking to merge with or relate to others.
 This anxiety takes shape as a creative tension throughout life around whether to seek new untried paths or to follow tried and tested routes (e.g. buying and doing things we’ve done before) or simply to mimic others.
-In this sense Rank’s is a relational model of the human psyche, rather than a drive or instinct model in classic Freudian terms.
+In this sense Rank’s is a relational model of the human psyche, rather than a drive or instinct model like those of Freud and Jung.

-To summarise, we can understand Rank’s early thoughts of human life lived between competing desires, on the one hand to separate, to individuate, while on the other to merge and surrender to the whole, to fall into the arms of another or our community.
+To summarise, we can understand Rank’s early thoughts of human life lived between competing desires, on the one hand to separate or individuate, while on the other to merge and surrender to the whole, to fall into the arms of another or our community.
 The point is that both these desires are present in the moment.
 This also translates to an orientation to time and process:

 ‘…the fear of both going forward and of going backward”